 About 41% of consumers who use mobile banking also reported having fewer concerns about their finances.
 (Citigroup)

-The latest trends can help many banks make improvements and serve their customers' needs successfully.
+The latest trends in the banking industry can help many banks make improvements and serve their customers' needs successfully.

 Let's discuss some of the current trends in banking in more detail.